NYCPlanning/ae-data-flow/README.md

 # AE Data Flow

-This is the primary repository for the data pipelines of Application Engineering team at the NYC Department of City Planning (DCP).
+This is the primary repository for the data pipelines of the Application Engineering (AE) team at the NYC Department of City Planning (DCP).

-It is used to populate databases used by APIs.
+These pipelines are used to populate the databases used by our APIs and are called "data flows".

 ## Design

+For all AE data flows, there is one database cluster with a `staging` and a `prod` database.
+There are also `dev` databases.
+These are called data flow databases.

+For each API, there is a database cluster with a `staging` and a `prod` database.
+The only tables in those databases are those that an API uses.
+These are called API databases.

+For each API and the relevant databases, this is the approach to updating data:

+1. Load source data into the data flow database
+2. Create tables that are identical in structure to those in the API database
+3. Replace the rows in the API database

+These steps are first performed on the `staging` sets of databases.
+When that process has succeeded and the API's use of it has passed QA, the same process is steps are performed on the `prod` set of databases

-### Zoning API
+### Zoning API example

 <a href=<https://github.com/NYCPlanning/ae-data-flow/blob/main/diagrams/workflow_zoning_api_update.drawio.png>><img src="https://github.com/NYCPlanning/ae-data-flow/blob/main/diagrams/workflow_zoning_api_update.drawio.png" width='1000' alt="Diagram of Zoning API data flow">